-In what follows, we assume $L$ is univariate, denote $\eta = (\m, \g, \b, \bar\uu, \vv, \d, \e, \s, \q)$ and let $D_{\P,\delta}^j(o) = D_{\eta,\delta}^j(o)$.
-The choice of parameterization in Lemma~\ref{lemma:altres} has important consequences for the purpose of estimation, as it helps to bypass estimation of the (possibly high-dimensional) conditional density of the mediators, instead allowing for regression methods, far more readily available throughout the statistics literature and software, to be used for estimation of the relevant quantities.
-Similar ideas have been used by~\citet{zheng2017longitudinal},~\citet{diaz2020causal}, and~\citet{diaz2020nonparametric}.
-In addition to the expression for the efficient influence function in Lemma~\ref{lemma:altres}, it is important to understand the behavior of the difference $\P D_{\eta_1} - \theta$, which is expected to yield a second order term in differences $\eta_1-\eta$, so that consistent estimation of $\theta$ is possible under consistent estimation of certain configurations of the parameters in $\eta$.
-As we will see in Theorems~\ref{theo:asos} and \ref{theo:astmle}, this second-order term is fundamental in the construction of asymptotically linear estimators.
-Lemmas~\ref{supp:lemma:so1} and~\ref{supp:lemma:so2}, found in the \href{sm}{Supplementary Materials}, delinate these second-order terms.
-The following lemma is a direct consequence.
+We note that the choice of parameterization in Lemma~\ref{lemma:altres} has important consequences for the purpose of estimation, as it helps to bypass estimation of the (possibly high-dimensional) conditional density of the mediators, by requiring only that the intermediate confounders be of modest dimensionality for the purpose of estimation.
+In the particularly simple case that $L=l\in\{0,1\}$ (as in our motivating application), the nuisance quantities $\b(l\mid a,w)$ and $\d(l\mid z,a,w)$ reduce to conditional expectations, allowing for regression methods, far more readily available throughout the statistics literature and software, to be used for their estimation.
+In addition to the expression for the EIF in Lemma~\ref{lemma:altres}, it is important to understand the behavior of the difference $\P D_{\eta_1} - \theta$, which is expected to yield a second-order term in differences $\eta_1-\eta$, so that consistent estimation of $\theta$ is possible under consistent estimation of certain configurations of the parameters in $\eta$.
+As we will see in Theorems~\ref{theo:asos} and~\ref{theo:astmle}, this second-order term is fundamental in the construction of asymptotically linear estimators.
+Lemmas~\ref{supp:lemma:so1} and~\ref{supp:lemma:so2}, in the \href{sm}{Supplementary Materials}, delineate these second-order terms.
+The following lemma is a consequence.

 \begin{lemma}[Multiple robustness for modified treatment policies] Let the modified treatment policy satisfy \ref{ass:inv}, and let $\eta_1$ be such that one of the following conditions hold: